jananparimalone/Flappy-Sampson/README.md

-A game of flappy bird but the bird is my fluffy dog, Sampson PLEASE NOTE: Filepaths must be changed
+A game of flappy bird but the bird is my fluffy dog, Sampson PLEASE NOTE: Filepaths for assets must be changed